SFTtech/sftmumblebot/README.md

 - More chat protocols (e.g. XMPP multi-user chat)
 - Init scripts for `<your distribution here>`

+### Misc

+Mumble uses Google Protobuf for most of its communications; this means that one code file needs to be auto-generated (that's what the `Makefile` is there for).
+Unfortunately, `protoc` does not officially support `python3`, so we're forced to deal with `python2` and all its string buffer ugliness.

 ### Contact

 You can find us at `irc.freenode.net/#sfttech`.
 If you found a bug, feel free to join and randomly insult channel OPs until someone fixes it (or bans you).